 Inventory syncing is optional.
-If enabled, the connection will pull available inventory numbers from 3PL Warehouse Manager and update the available quantities in Shopify.
+If enabled, the connection pulls available inventory numbers from 3PL Warehouse Manager and updates the available quantities in Shopify.
 Similar to order syncing, products must have SKUs configured to sync inventory numbers and these SKUs must exist in both 3PL Warehouse Manager and Shopify.

 When you add inventory to Shopify, your inventory does not automatically update in 3PL Warehouse Manager.
 In order to reflect new inventory, a receipt must be generated into the system.

-Tracking numbers will be sent back to orders in Shopify from 3PL Warehouse Manager once the order has been confirmed in the system.
-For more information on this process, please see Update Shopify orders via 3PL Warehouse Manager below.
+Tracking numbers are sent back to orders in Shopify from 3PL Warehouse Manager once the order has been confirmed in the system.
+For more information on this process, please see Update orders via 3PL Warehouse Manager below.